google/WebFundamentals/src/content/en/fundamentals/native-hardware/user-location/index.md

 ## Determining the user's current location

-The Geolocation API offers a simple "one-shot" method to obtain the user's
+The Geolocation API offers a simple, "one-shot" method to obtain the user's
 location: `getCurrentPosition()`.
-A call to this method will asynchronously report on the user's current location.
+A call to this method asynchronously reports on the user's current location.

     window.onload = function() {
       var startPos;